Adoration: Christianity

+Blessed Sacrament which follows the celebration of the Mass of the Lord's Supper on the evening of Holy Thursday, which sometimes takes the whole night.
+During the Triduum Sacrum, Good Friday is especially suited for the adoration of the Cross.

 Other forms

-In the United Kingdom, the ceremony of kissing the sovereign's hand, and some other acts which are performed while kneeling, may be described as forms of adoration.
+In England, acts like kissing the sovereign's hand, and some others which are performed while kneeling, may be described as forms of adoration.